← All States

 Utah Truck Idling Law

 Utah has no statewide idling time limit for trucks.
-State law covers school buses and discourages leaving a truck idling unattended, but the real limits are local: Salt Lake City caps idling at 2 minutes ($50 to $210), and Park City at 1 minute.
+State law covers school buses and prohibits leaving a truck idling unattended (Utah Code 41-6a-1403 requires stopping the engine and removing the key), but the real limits are local: Salt Lake City caps idling at 2 minutes ($50 to $210), Park City and Sandy at 1 minute, and Logan at 2 minutes.

 Statewide lawNo